sheppard/django-github-hook/README.rst

 ============

-Simple continuous integration for Django developers, taking the form of a Django app for managing Github post receive hooks.
+Simple continuous integration for Django developers, taking the form of a Django app for managing GitHub (or BitBucket) post receive hooks.

 Usage
 -----